Resources

 • Size of the home

-• Amenities such as chef’s kitchen or wrap-around porch
+• Amenities such as a chef’s kitchen or wrap-around porch

 • Move-in ready condition

-The reality is that, to meet viable expectations—especially in a sellers market, you’ll have to re-order these in importance or scrap one or two altogether.
-Or, use this PCS as an opportunity to save for a bigger down payment to help make your dream home a reality next time around.
+The reality is that to meet viable expectations, especially in a sellers market, you’ll have to reorder these in importance or scrap one or two altogether.
+And if your finances just aren’t ready, make this an opportunity to save for a bigger down payment to help make your dream home a reality next time.

 back to top

 Renovating and decorating a new home is very exciting!
-All the plans you’ve made over the last few years are finally going to come together.
-Go for it, for sure, but take this bit of advice: make these changes with your future in mind because the cost of the improvements might not pay off if you’re leaving soon.
-A decorating plan to sell quickly or to cater toward future renters looks much different than a plan to outfit your post-military life, forever house.
+All the plans you’ve made over the last few years will finally come together.
+Go for it, for sure, but take this bit of advice: Make these changes with your future in mind because the cost of the improvements might not pay off if you’re leaving soon.
+A decorating plan to sell quickly or cater to future renters looks much different than a plan to outfit your post-military life forever house.

 renovations and updates quote